fletchik/cv_hw/README.md

-# cv_hw
+# Nazarenko Varvara Victorovna

-homework on Tools for Industrial Programming
+*_homework on Tools for Industrial Programming_*

+building a CV, contains:
+- PDF example of CV
+- folder from OverLeaf